aharapu/plant-pal/README.md

 1. **Firebase** was chosen as the SAAS of choice for authentication and data management.
 My private google account ( al\*\*@gmail.com ) was used for setting up.
 A new project called **PlantPal** ( firebase id is _pp-plant-pal_ ) was created in the [console](https://console.firebase.google.com/).
 Additionally, analytics was turned on with region "Romania".
 1. Instructions found in the [firebase docs](https://firebase.google.com/docs/web/setup) were used to add an app.

+### Data storage

+I activated Cloud Firestore for the Firebase project, and selected the **eur3** as the region.

+Access to data is restricted using Cloud Firestore rules.
+The first rules set are for a user to be able to create, read and update his own data, indexed by using a document id equal to the users unique id (uid).